How to Split Rent Fairly as a Couple

 | Income-Based Split | Rent is divided proportionally based on each partner’s income | Couples with different salaries |

-| Room-Based Split | Contribution is adjusted based on the size or amenities of each person’s room | Couples with unequal rooms |
+| Room-Based Split | Contribution is adjusted based on the size or amenities of each person’s room | Couples with different-sized rooms or amenities |

 | Hybrid Split | Combines income proportion and room size adjustments for a fair balance | Complex scenarios requiring both fairness and flexibility |